 3. Acknowledge the past, but look toward the future.
-Life brings changes.
+To one extent or another, everyone has been impacted by the pandemic and its effects are ongoing.
+So, it’s important to remember that life brings changes.
 Each season of life is different.
 Determine to enjoy this holiday season for what it is.
 Acknowledging the past, whether it was good or bad, is appropriate.
-But, if you find that this year has been a rough one and you don’t anticipate having the best holiday season ever, try not to set yourself up for disappointment by comparing today with the “good old days.”
+But, if you find that this year has been a rough one and you don’t anticipate having the best holiday season ever, try not to set yourself up for disappointment by comparing today with the “before times.”
 Take advantage of the joys the present holiday season has to offer.

 5. Do something for someone else.
 One of the ways we can demonstrate that we are grateful to God for His many blessings is to help others.
 Even if this has been a difficult year for you and your family, helping others will actually help you too, as your focus will move from your own circumstances onto serving others.
 There are always people who can use a helping hand.
 So, enrich this holiday season for your family by getting involved in serving others.